Introduction to Globalization and Transnational Politics and any 200 level course in the Transnational Politics track of the World Politics Major.

-It is recommended that students take Political Islam in the Middle East as a preparation for this course.
+It is recommended, though not required, that you take Political Islam in the Middle East as a preparation for this course.

 Religion has become an increasingly important and controversial issue in world politics over the past forty years.
 There are still a few analysts who believe the events that put religion back on to the public agenda – events such as the Iranian Revolution, the rise of the Christian Right, and 9/11 – were the death throes of premodern survivals that are destined to disappear as their societies mature and develop.
 To many others, this view has come to seem implausible.
 Religion remains socially strong in many parts of the world, and continues to play and important roles in political life.
 What those roles are, what explains them, and what impact they have: these are far more contested questions.
 They’ve not only been at the centre of academic disputes about how to understand the new visibility of religion, but also public debates about what place and role religion ought to have in contemporary societies.

 This course will not provide decisive answers; it aims instead to deepen students’ understanding of the events and ideas that inform these debates; to encourage students to think critically about the most influential answers that have been offered; and to provide students with resources for developing their own answers in more nuanced and sophisticated ways.